hoehermann/purple-gowhatsapp/README.md

 Known issues:

 * If the buddy was not given a local alias, the notification about them changing their friendly name is shown every time it is received.
-* Files sent to groups are downloaded, but link is not shown in group conversation window.
+* Files received from groups are downloaded, but link is not shown in group conversation window.
+* Files received from groups are claimed to originate from the sender rahter than the group.
+I am undecided whether this is a bug or a feature.

 Other planned features: